-Viper Balansa Clover (Trifolium Michelianum Savi) - Viper Balansa is a mid maturing, semi erect, self regenerating annual clover that grows mainly in spring.
-Viper is very waterlogging tolerant and shows resistance to clover scorch and root rot.
-Viper, with its easily curable hollow stems is used extensively for production of high yield, good quality hay.
+Balansa Clover (Trifolium Michelianum Savi) - Balansa is a mid maturing, semi erect, self regenerating annual clover that grows mainly in spring.
+It is very water logging tolerant and shows resistance to clover scorch and root rot.
+With its easily curable hollow stems is used extensively for production of high yield, good quality hay.

 Balansa somewhat resembles white clover, yet has very distinct differences.
 It has white and pink flowers, hairless serrated leaflets that can grow very large.
 Its stems are hollow.
 Select varieties can extend up to 10 feet in length.